thaliagit/HTML-exercises/README.md

 Hi.
-Welcome to my exercises...
+Welcome to my exercises.
+You can find them in each branch